srebreni3/Srebreni3/README.md

 ### About Me 🧑📖

-I'm an AWS enthusiast and I have a strong interest in learning and exploring the different Cloud services and their use cases. 😊
+I'm a Cloud and Security enthusiast and I have a strong interest in learning and exploring the different Cloud services and their use cases. 😊
-I have obtained two AWS certifications: Cloud Practitioner and Solutions Architect - Associate, which demonstrate my proficiency and expertise in cloud computing. ☁️📙
+I have obtained two cloud certifications: AWS Solutions Architect Associate and Microsoft Azure AZ-900, demonstrating my proficiency and expertise in different cloud providers. ☁️📙📘
 I was accepted as a builder on the AWS Community Builder program. 🔸👷‍♂️

 ### Skills 🛠️🧠